Clinical-Genomics-Lund/nextflow_wgs/docs/snv-calling.md

 ## Distributed Locus Collector, Deduplication, Base Recalibration Scoring and Variant calling with dnascope

 To speed up bam post alignment quality processing we use Sentieon distributed mode.
 This again splits the genome into smaller parts.
-We split the genome into 5 equally sized chunks.
-The chunks are defined in nextflow.config under params as two parameters; genomic_shards_file = "$baseDir/shards_5_38.csv" and genomic_shards_num = 5.
+We split the genome into 5 equally sized shards.
+The shards are defined in nextflow.config under params as two parameters; genomic_shards_file = "$baseDir/shards_5_38.csv" and genomic_shards_num = 5.
 The first is a file located in the main repository, and has to be in the same folder as main.nf.
-The basic process consists of 4 steps:
+The basic process consists of 4 steps (see image below):

 ### LocusCollector